MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### How do I uninstall the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?

-To remove the app that you installed for yourself, go to any chat compose box, find the [!INCLUDE [prod_short.md](includes/prod_short.md)] icon underneath, right-click the icon and choose Uninstall.
+To remove the app that you installed for yourself, go to any chat compose box, find the [!INCLUDE [prod_short.md](includes/prod_short.md)] icon underneath, right-click the icon and choose **Uninstall**.

 ### Will Microsoft continue to improve the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?